Go through Sapi, the highest settlement of Kargil

 Lunch during stay in Kargil

-Meals while on the road
+All meals while on the road

 Personal equipment such as walking sticks, rain coats, gloves etc